pointbazaar/espl1000/README.md

 The Goal is for the Experience to be similar to working with C and Assembly.
 There you have more control of implementation details with Assembly, but more abstraction and productivity with C.

 That's the Vision for SmallDragon, to be more abstract than C, but to be able to work closely with it by transpiling to it.
+SmallDragon should be a clean abstraction over C.

+The goal is to actually **understand** what is going on, meaning that if you understand **C**, then you can easily understand **smalldragon** and leverage your existing understanding of C. Many languages of a level higher than C do not work on top of it, but based on entirely different abstractions, like a VM or an Interpreter.
+It is often very difficult to understand what is actually going on at runtime, even if the semantics of the language are very simple.

 There is currently no plan to have a library for SmallDragon, besides some small utility files in C, to get some basic abstractions going.